CS171/Homework_instructions/week-08/lab/week-08_lab.md

     Similar to the pieChart, add a tooltip when hovering over a country path.
 Also, change the color while hovering to have a nice hover effect.
 If you don't know the code by heart, just look it up in activity I. (Don't forget to append an actual tooltip div!)
+Make sure to include all information that you have access to in the tooltip.

     &nbsp;